FRickReich/ShutUpAndDrive/README.md

 ### WEAPONS
 Weapons currently are only one per type, could be more if decided uppon.

+Weapon ammo comes in 3 categories (plus grenades):
+- Small - For guns and small weapons
+- Medium - For medium sized weapons
+- Large - For rocket launchers and other big weapons.

 |ID                     | Name            | Ammo-Type | Description |
 | --------------------- | --------------- | --------- | ----------- |
 | ```weapon_fists```    | Fists           |           |             |